WIPACrepo/iceprod/docs/server/details/rpcinternal.rst

 .. autoclass:: iceprod.server.RPCinternal.Base

-For other class documentation, see :ref:`RPCInternal`.
+For other class documentation, see :ref:`RPCinternal`.